ourworldventures/www_ourparadise/content/home/index.md

 On the west coast of Zanzibar sits a beautiful and historical community space for eco-tourism, co-working, and co-living.
 A place for like-minded people to gather, share authentic moments, and build our future together.

-*Psst ...
-Use the chat on the bottom-right of your screen to talk to a human.
+*We invite you to use the chat on the bottom-right of your screen to talk to a human.
 We're pleased to assist!*

 {% end %}